LQss11/kind-cluster/README.md

 # kind-cluster
-Create and Test on a kubernetes cluster with kind
+Create and Test on a Kubernetes cluster with kind
 # Quick start
 To create a cluster you can either run the following script making sure you have kubectl and go installed on your machine, code of installation is available in the **Dockerfile**, then you can run the following:
 ```sh